-I received an email a couple of weeks ago with the following request: “I’m a resident and I’m interested to hear what words of wisdom you can share that you learned over the course of your career.”
+I received an email with the following request: “I’m a resident, and I’m interested to hear what words of wisdom you can share that you learned over the course of your career.”

-Thanks for this request.
-I’ve been mulling it over and the results of my mullings are below.
-I place them in roughly chronological order, starting with the time of residency and progressing from there.
+I’ve been mulling it over, and here are the results of my mullings.
+I place them roughly in chronological order, starting with the time of residency and proceeding from there.

 Learn the Most You Can During Training

 Take on hard cases.
 I’m not saying to just not avoid taking on hard cases.
 Instead, I’m saying to affirmatively put yourself out there to take them on.
-This forces you to learn treatments that are not first line or even second line.
-The complexity of presentation forces you to juggle the several treatments that are likely to be necessary and that need to be prioritized and coordinated.
+This forces you to learn treatments that are not first-line or even second-line.
+The complexity of the presentation forces you to juggle several treatments that are likely necessary and need to be prioritized and coordinated.
 Take full advantage of asking questions and learning from your faculty.

 Appreciate Your Peers

 As a resident or fellow, you are part of a peer group.
-Ever since most of us were toddlers we’ve been surrounded by peers, from preschool on through residency and fellowship.
+Ever since most of us were toddlers, we’ve been surrounded by peers, from preschool on through residency and fellowship.
 Guess what?
 After training, this long run of ‘peerdom’ is over.
-Yes, you will work among clinicians, both those in your specialty and those in others, but after training, they will be perceived as work colleagues or even work friends.
+Yes, you will work with clinicians, both in your specialty and in others, but after training, they will be perceived as work colleagues or even work friends.
 The sense of being ensconced in a peer group will be over.
-This change is subtle and sometimes not even noticed.
-But even when not explicitly noticed, there can still arise a sense of something missing.
+This change is subtle and sometimes goes unnoticed.
+But even when not explicitly noticed, a sense of something missing can still arise.
 And when noticed, it can seem profoundly sad.

-My advice is, realize that such a transition away from a peer-centered environment will take place and take advantage of still being part of one while you still can.
-What this means for me is to cherish your peers, initiate closer friendships, and make the first move in making things happen.
+My advice is to recognize that such a transition away from a peer-centered environment is coming and to take advantage of still being part of one while you still can.
+What this means for me is to cherish my peers, build closer friendships, and take the first step to make things happen.
 When the last year of the program approaches, take the risk and tell everyone (who matters to you) how much you appreciate your time together and how you’ll miss them.
 Be explicit that you want to stay in touch and voice the desire to plan reunions, perhaps at your specialty association’s annual convention.
-Many of your peers may be thinking of doing the same, but, ultimately, they don’t take action.
+Many of your peers may be thinking of doing the same, but ultimately, they don’t take action.
 YOU can be the instigator.
 There’s no reason to be shy about letting people know they mean a lot to you and that you’re not willing to let the good times fade away.

 Explore and Be Bold in Job Selection After Training